23lollo/Pc-Optimizer/README.md

 # Pc-Optimizer
-I've created this repo for boost your fps/ping/input lag for free on fortnite and other games.
+I've created this repo for boost your fps/ping/input lag for free on the games.

 Before you start changing anything make sure you create a restore point.